WaCoDiS/data-access-api/README.md

 * Utilized technologies

 ## Installation / Building Information
+WaCoDiS Data Access uses (as most of the WaCoDiS components) the java programming language.
+In order to build Data Access from source _Java Development Kit_ (JDK) must be available.
+Data Access is tested with Oracle JDK 8.
+Unless stated otherwise later JDK versions can be used as well as OpenJDK.
-WaCoDiS Data Access is a [maven project](https://maven.apache.org/install.html).
+Data Access is a [maven project](https://maven.apache.org/install.html).
 To build this project from source maven has to be installed.

 1. Build Data Models
   * change directory to _Data Access Models_ subfolder (_data-access-api/data-access-models_)
   * run `mvn clean install -p download-generate-models`